-Epigenetic analysis and therapy is an important part of modern mesothelioma research and a large step towards personalized and minimally invasive treatment for the disease.
+Epigenetic analysis and therapy are important parts of modern mesothelioma research and a large step towards personalized and minimally invasive treatment for the disease.

 Latest Research in Epigenetic Therapy

-Given the relatively new use of epigenetic therapy for mesothelioma treatment, epigenetic drugs are only being administered through clinical trials and are not yet approved for use for the general public.
+Given the relatively new use of epigenetic therapy for mesothelioma treatment, epigenetic therapy drugs are only being administered through clinical trials and are not yet approved for use by the general public.

-Because of how many epigenetic drugs (such as (5-AZA and DAC) work on cancer cells when administered intravenously or taken orally, they’re not always effective in patients with solid mesothelioma tumors.
+Many epigenetic therapy drugs, when administered intravenously or taken orally, are not always effective in patients with solid mesothelioma tumors.
 However, recent animal studies have found that these epigenetic drugs could be taken with other drugs to increase their effectiveness.

 Studies have found that epigenetic therapy may target gene expression errors and increases the effectiveness of chemotherapy treatments.
 In other words, epigenetic therapy can reduce cancer cell resistance to chemotherapy.